Product

 What is Remote Monitoring and Management Software?

-You can monitor multiple endpoints, like desktops and servers, from a central location.
+It can monitor multiple endpoints, like desktops and servers, from a central location.
 This function keeps track of system performance, network health, and security status.

 What is Professional Services Automation Software?